JosephiusX/JosephiusX-Node-Bootcamp-Jonas/README.md

     MODEL: buisness logic
         Code that actually solves the business problem we set out to solve;
-        👉Directly related to business rules, how the business works, and business needs;
+        Directly related to business rules, how the business works, and business needs;
-        👉Examples:
+        Examples:
-        👉Creating new tours in the database;
+            -Creating new tours in the database;
-        👉Checking if user’s password is correct;
+            -Checking if user’s password is correct;
-        👉Validating user input data;
+            -Validating user input data;
-        👉Ensuring only users who bought a tour can review it
+            -Ensuring only users who bought a tour can review it

     CONTROLLER: application logic
         Code that is only concerned about the application’s implementation, not the underlying business problem we’re trying to solve (e.g. showing and selling tours);
-        👉Concerned about managing requests and responses;
+        Concerned about managing requests and responses;
-        👉About the app’s more technical aspects;
+        About the app’s more technical aspects;
-        👉Bridge between model and view layers
+        Bridge between model and view layers

     VIEW: presentation logic

 Fat models/thin controllers: offload as much logic as possible into the models, and keep the controllers as simple and lean as possible.

+we cant always entirely seporate buisness logic and application logic , but its the goal

+## 87. Refactoring for MVC

+        mkdir models
+            in it touch tourModel.js

+        cut schema from server js into tourModel.js

+        require mongoose in tourModel.js

+        export tours from tourModel.js

+        require it in tourController

+        comment out line 6 in tourRoutes